SapitoSucio/froggo-guides/docs/script_commands.md

 triggered without a RID attached.
-This will make a lot of commands and functions unusable, since they want data from a specific character, want to send stuff to a specific client, want to store variables specific to that character, and they would not know what character to work on if there's no RID.
+This will make a lot of commands and functions unusable, since they want data from a specific character, want to send stuff to a specific client, want to store variables specific to that character, and they would not know what character to work on if there`s no RID.

-Unless you use 'attachrid' to explicitly attach a character to the script first.
+Unless you use `attachrid` to explicitly attach a character to the script first.

-Whenever we say 'invoking character', we mean 'the character who's RID is attached to the running script.
+Whenever we say `invoking character`, we mean `the character who's RID is attached to the running script.
 The script function "playerattached" can be used to check which is the currently attached player to the script (it will return `0` if the there is no player attached or the attached player no longer